 Notwithstanding this however, the actual cost of travelling on contracted provision is more than the cost of a season ticket.
-Currently, there are four secondary schools served by the local bus network - Bassaleg School, Caerleon Comprehensive School, St Joseph's RC High School and Ysgol Gyfun Gwynllyw.
+Currently, there are four secondary schools not served by the local bus network - Bassaleg School, Caerleon Comprehensive School, St Joseph's RC High School and Ysgol Gyfun Gwynllyw.

-The Head of Streetscene has estimated that the average cost of a seat on the contracted provision to these schools is as follows:
+The Head of City Services has estimated that the average cost of a seat on the contracted provision to these schools is as follows:

-- Bassaleg £600
+- Bassaleg £740

-- Caerleon £650
+- Caerleon £845

-- St Joseph's £1200
+- St Joseph's £805

-- Gwynllyw £650
+- Gwynllyw £1665